Granger Causality in Extremes: Introduction

-In Section~\ref{section2}, we review classical definitions of causality, introduce our novel notions of ``causality in extremes'' and ``causality in tails'', and establish their equivalence with classical Granger causality.
+In Section~\ref{section2}, we review classical definitions of causality, introduce our novel notions of ``causality in extremes'' and ``causality in tails'', and establish their equivalence with classical causal notions.
 Section~\ref{section3} offers a characterization of causality in extremes in the presence of hidden confounding.
-We show its capability to handle latent confounders under a general heavy-tailed Stochastic Recurrence Equation (SRE) model.
-Furthermore, in Section~\ref{Section_estimation}, we propose an inference procedure for discovering Granger causality in extremes and a statistical test for Granger tail causality, where we use an extreme-tailored conditioning approach.
-We prove that our procedure is consistent under very weak conditions, ensuring the correctness of inference as the sample size approaches infinity.
-Section~\ref{Section5} discusses the multivariate extension of our approach and the theoretical limitations of general statistical tests for Granger and extremal causality.
-Section~\ref{Section6} presents conclusions from simulation experiments comparing the performance of our approach to state-of-the-art methods, and Section~\ref{Section_application} discusses real-world applications to extreme causal discovery for hydro-meteorological systems and cryptocurrency returns.
-We provide three additional sections as supplementary material \citep{BodikPascheSupplement}: Supplement~\ref{Appendix_A} generalizes the results in the main text, kept simple for brevity, to longer causal lags and to both extreme directions.
-Supplement~\ref{appendix_all_simulations} provides additional information about the tail causality test, the numerical experiments and the applications, while Supplement~\ref{Appendix_proofs} contains all the proofs.
-Finally, we also provide an easy-to-use implementation of all the methods discussed in this manuscript as supplementary material.
+In Section~\ref{Section_estimation}, we propose a consistent inference procedure for discovering Granger causality in extremes.
+Section~\ref{Section5} discusses the multivariate extension of our approach.
+Section~\ref{Section6} presents conclusions from simulation experiments, and Section~\ref{Section_application} discusses real-world applications to extreme causal discovery for hydro-meteorological systems and cryptocurrency returns.
+The supplementary material \citesupplement contains generalizations of the results presented in the main paper to non-unit causal lags and to both tails, theory about the limitations of general statistical tests for Granger and extremal causality, motivating the assumptions used in this paper, additional details about the simulations studies, and the mathematical proofs.
+Finally, we also provide an open-source implementation of all the methods discussed in this manuscript.